Prada shares plummet as China slowdown hits luxury brands

-HONG KONG, Sept 22 Shares of Prada SpA fell nearly 5 percent to their lowest in 26 months on Monday as the company became the latest luxury goods maker to be hit by a slowdown in China.
+HONG KONG Shares of Prada SpA (1913.HK) fell nearly 5 percent to their lowest in 26 months on Monday as the company became the latest luxury goods maker to be hit by a slowdown in China.

 The Italian company, known for its expensive handbags and Miu Miu brand dresses, said last week that it had been hurt by sluggish consumer demand and an uncertain economic outlook.